-Students are also encouraged to apply for TA or GSR positions from other departments and study centers (e.g., Global Studies, Institute of the Environment & Sustainability (IoES), Center for Pacific Rim Studies, the Center for Chinese Studies).
-A listing of available assistantships throughout the campus may be found at http://www.gdnet.ucla.edu/gss/ase/opportunities.pdf.
+Students' first obligation for TA appointments are to their home department.
+If an opportunity presents itself a student must get approval from the Department Graduate advisor to accept it.
+If the Geography Department does not have any available positions, students are also encouraged to apply for TAor GSR positions from other departments and study centers (e.g., Global Studies, Institute of the Environment & Sustainability (IoES), Center for Pacific Rim Studies, the Center for Chinese Studies).
+A listing of available assistantships throughout the campus may be found at the Teaching Assistant Marketplace: https://grad.ucla.edu/funding/working-at-ucla/?at%3Fucla%2Fteaching%3Fassistantship%3Fpositions%2F.
+For more information, please see the department's current TA Handbook.